dedix-7/alx-low_level_programming/README.md

 This project is about dynamic memory allocation
 ## 0x0D-preprocessor
 This project is about the C preprocessor (cpp)
+## 0x0E-structures_typedef
+This project is about using structs and typedef

 # Authors
 Enoks